natemccurdy/puppet-purge_node/README.md

 * To [run tasks with Puppet Bolt](https://puppet.com/docs/bolt/0.x/running_tasks_and_plans_with_bolt.html), Bolt 0.5 or later must be installed on the machine from which you are running task commands.
 The master receiving the task must have SSH enabled.

-## Usage
+## Tasks

-Specify the agents that will be purged using the `agent_certnames` parameter.
+Specify the agents that will be purged or cleaned using the `agent_certnames` parameter.

 > Note: The target node of this task should always be your primary Puppet master (MoM or CA), not the agents being purged.

+### `purge_node`

+Use this task to completely purge Puppet agents from the environment.
+This will completely remove the agent from the console, remove its reports, remove its certificate, and free up its PE license.

+This task runs `puppet node purge <agent>` on your master.

+Parameters:

+* `agent_certnames`: The Puppet agents that will be purged.
+This can be one node or multiple nodes in a comma-separated list.

+### `purge_node::clean_cert`

+Use this task to remove a Puppet agent's certificate from the Puppet master.
+Useful if you want to regenerate a certificate.

+This task runs `puppet cert clean <agent>` on your master.

+Parameters:

+* `agent_certnames`: The Puppet agents certificates that will be cleaned.
+This can be one node or multiple certs in a comma-separated list.

-### Puppet Enterprise Tasks
+## Execute With Puppet Enterprise

-With Puppet Enterprise 2017.3 or higher, you can run this task [from the console](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks_in_the_console.html) or the command line.
+With Puppet Enterprise 2017.3 or higher, you can run these tasks [from the console](https://puppet.com/docs/pe/2017.3/orchestrator/running_tasks_in_the_console.html) or the command line.

 In this example, we are purging three agents from **master.corp.net**: `agent1`, `agent2`, and `agent3`